RustAudio/rust-jack/docs/features.md

 Load `libjack` at runtime as opposed to the standard dynamic linking.
 This is preferred as it allows `pw-jack` to intercept the loading at runtime to provide the Pipewire JACK server implementation.

-## `metadata`

-Default: No

-Provides access to the metadata API.
-This is experimental.
-Details on the JACK metadata API can be found at <https://jackaudio.org/metadata/>.